10 Essential surf and water photography tips for beginners

 The first time I ever tried surf photography, I destroyed my camera.
 Within minutes.

-I thought I was being clever with a cheap waterproof case, but one wave was all it took for the ocean to swallow my gear.
+I thought I was being clever with a cheap waterproof case, but one wave was all it took for the ocean to drown my gear.

-But here’s the twist: that disaster didn’t put me off.
-It hooked me for life.
+But here’s the thing: that disaster didn’t put me off.
+It made me want to get out there again.

-I remember the silver shimmer of the sea against an overcast sky, Mauao (Mount Maunganui) glowing blue in the distance, and a lone surfer paddling out who’s still a friend to this day.
-As I duck-dived with nothing but a leaky camera bag, I felt something electric: the same rush I’d known from surfing, but with a lens instead of a board.
+I remember the silver shimmer of the sea against an overcast sky, Mauao (Mount Maunganui) glowing in the morning light in the distance, and a lone surfer paddling out who I befriended and who’s still a friend to this day.
+As I duck-dived with my leaky camera bag, I felt something unexpected.
+The familiar stoke from surfing as beautiful sets started rolling through, but with a lens instead of a board.

-If you’re standing where I once was — curious, nervous, not sure where to begin — this guide is for you.
-These are my 10 essential surf and water photography tips for beginners to help you get in the water, protect your gear, and start capturing the ocean at its most magical.
+If you’re standing where I once was feeling, curious but nervous and not sure where to begin, then this guide is for you.
+These are my 10 essential surf and water photography tips for beginners to help you get started safely, protect your gear, and begin capturing the ocean at its most magical.

 Surf photography made simple